 On July 8, 2011, the UN Security Council adopted resolution 1996 establishing the United Nations Mission in the Republic of South Sudan (UNMISS).
 Originally created in order to foster state-building and development in the fledgling nation, the role of UNMISS was later expanded in response to the outbreak of conflict in December of 2013.
 The mission’s mandate was further extended on May 27, 2014, with the Security Council’s unanimous adoption of resolution 2155.
 Under the new mandate, UNMISS is authorized up to 12,500 military troops and 1,323 police personnel, and is tasked with focusing on the protection of civilians.
 To that end, UN bases in South Sudan have opened their doors to victims of the conflict, currently sheltering about 100,000 displaced persons.

 The Mission’s mandate includes:

-- Protecting civilians under Chapter VII of the UN Charter;
+- Protecting civilians, particularly women and children, under Chapter VII of the UN Charter;

 - Promoting the participation of women in decision-making forums;

 - Deterring violence through the use of patrols and interactions with citizens; and

 - Fostering a secure environment for the safe and voluntary return of displaced persons.